WokLibCodeClub/OnlineCodeclub/unfair_horserace.md

-# The Great Unfair Horse Race
+# The Great Unfair Horse Race for Python

 This is a Python dice rolling game.